-Two students from Ravensbourne University have once again created a unique and inspiring piece that celebrates uniqueness.
+Two students from Ravensbourne University have once again created an inspiring piece that celebrates uniqueness.

 Rose Lwin and Jada Perry elected to take part in the Imprint Impress project, which is a collaboration between Baddeley Brothers, the university, GF Smith Papers and Foilco.
 Together they designed, costed and produced a piece for print, using only foil blocking, folding and die-cutting to create a paper sculpture called ‘We Are One’.